Rodney Howe Contact

 For many years the program based its results on the reports of a limited number of skilled observers in the United States.
 Today however, it has grown in size and sophistication.
 The program now benefits from the participation of over 100 amateur and professional astronomer collaborators on six continents, who provide continuous coverage of the Sun.

 Those who participate in the American Relative Sunspot Program use relatively small instruments for sunspot observations.
 The sun is observed each clear day, and counts are made of the number of sunspot groups and the total number of spots.
 These observations are reported by the observers using the SunEntry tool which puts them into a database.
-The Chairman of the AAVSO Solar Section will then organize, analyze, and report the results at the end of each month.
+The Chairman of the AAVSO Solar Section will then publish the results in the Solar Bulletin each month.

-The statistical methods of analysis used for data reduction were devised by J. Virginia Lincoln and Alan Shapley of the National Oceanic and Atmospheric Administration (NOAA).
+The statistical methods of analysis used for data reduction were devised by J. Virginia Lincoln and Alan Shapley (Shapley 1949) of the National Oceanic and Atmospheric Administration (NOAA).
 Their methods have been computerized, allowing for reduction of data on a timely basis.
-The data reduction technique is described in Taylor, 1985, Journ.
-AAVSO 14, 28.
-The processing has been modified to account for a longterm inflation of sunspot numbers due to the repeated computation of observer-dependant coefficients first identified by Schaefer, 1997, Journ.
-AAVSO 26, 40.
+The data reduction technique is described in Taylor, 1985, JAAVSO V14, p28.
+The processing has been modified to account for a longterm inflation of sunspot numbers due to the repeated computation of observer-dependent coefficients first identified by Schaefer, 1997, JAAVSO V26, p40.
+These NOAA data from 1945 to the present are now available here on the AAVSO web site (comma-delimited text files):

 In addition to monitoring the Sun at optical wavelengths, a number of Solar Section observers monitor solar activity at longwave radio wavelengths by monitoring for and measuring sudden ionospheric disturbances (SIDs), caused when the Earth's ionosphere is affected by radiation from the Sun.
 Changes in the ionosphere affect the propagation of very low frequency (VLF) radio waves, and we can sense changes in the ionosphere by monitoring the signal strength of a number of VLF radio stations around the globe.
 This is the SID Observing program.